green-code-initiative/ecoCode-android/ios-plugin/CONTRIBUTING.md

 - `swift-lang/src/resources/ecocode-swift_profile.json`
 - `swift-lang/src/resources/ecocode-swift-rules.json`

+> Note: if a rich HTML description of the rule is required.
+Use a separated .html file put aside `swift-lang/src/resources/ecocode-swift-rules.json` and name it after the rule key.
+For example: `RULE_KEY.html`.
+When an specific HTML description file is provided for a rule, it overrides the description provided into the `ecocode-swift-rules.json`.

 ### Implementing a check

 In order to implement a check for the rule, create a Check class inherited from `RuleCheck` in `src/main/java/io/ecocode/ios/swift/checks`.